-Core Memory Music is looking for emerging and established artists to perform in our chamber music series.
+Core Memory Music is looking for soloists and small ensembles to perform in our chamber music series.
 We want to showcase your artistry and provide our audience with a rich, varied mix of music each season.

-Our concerts take place on Saturday afternoons at a private residence in southern Rhode Island, a few miles from the Atlantic coast.
-The performance space seats up to 30 people and features a Steinway model D concert grand piano.
+Our concerts take place inside a modern home in southern Rhode Island, a few miles from the Atlantic coast.
+The performance space seats up to 30 people and features a Steinway concert grand in excellent condition.
 Concerts are informal and we encourage performers to interact with the audience.
 We provide meals, lodging, and ground transportation while you’re here, and we’ll help with your travel expenses.

 How long should I perform?

 Please prepare a minimum of 60 minutes of music.
-Most of our concerts are divided into two segments with a short intermission.
-Encores are optional, but they are much appreciated by our patrons.
+Most of our concerts are divided into two segments with a 15-minute intermission.
+Encores are optional but much appreciated by our audience.

 When do I submit my concert program?

-Three months ahead of your concert date, we’ll ask for your concert program.
-If we think it needs to be revised, we’ll explain why and suggest some possible changes.
-After we agree on the program, we’ll email you a written performance agreement to review and sign.
+Three months ahead of your concert date, we’ll ask for your proposed program.
+If we think the program needs to be revised, we’ll explain why and suggest some possible changes.
+After we agree on the program, we’ll send you a performance agreement to review and sign.

 Please plan to arrive at least two hours before your performance is scheduled to begin.
-If you’re traveling several hours to get here, we recommend that you plan to arrive the day before your concert.
-We’re happy to provide lodging while you’re here.
+If you’re traveling several hours to get here, please plan to arrive on the day before your concert.
+We’re happy to provide lodging at the venue for up to two nights.

 If you would like us to make an audio recording of your concert, please let us know in advance.
 We have a simple two-mic system that works best for soloists but can be used for ensembles as well.
 The quality is suitable for private use.
 All recordings belong to the artist.

 Do you ever postpone or cancel concerts?